 The Company provides high-tech precision time and frequency products that are found in both ground-based communication stations and on-board commercial satellites.
 The Company has made a substantial investment in research and development to apply its core technologies to the commercial markets.
-As a result, the Company has experienced accelerating growth in commercial communications revenues and anticipates continued substantial sales growth in these areas.
+As a result, prior to the current fiscal year, the Company experienced accelerating growth in commercial communications revenues.
+Under current overall market conditions in the telecommunications industry, the revenue growth trend has been interrupted.
+However, the Company anticipates that this industry will provide an opportunity for substantial sales growth in the future when capital spending by telecommunication companies returns to more normal levels.